Erma-T/30daysFrontEndBasic/Day 6 Image Gallery/README.md

 Difficulty - Easy :star:

-This is a Image Gallery page with switch built with HTML, CSS, and JavaScript.
+This is a Image Gallery page with switch built with HTML, and CSS.

 <h3>Features</h3>
  - Diaplay images
- - next and previous page controller
  - Colorize image on hover